joinpursuit/Pursuit-Core-iOS/lessons/unit4/Protocols-Delegation-NSCache/Exercise-PhotoGram-Custom-Delegation-NSCache.md

 </p>

 ## PhotoPickerController - Shows images from the Flicker API
-- you can use a search bar to search photos by name from the Flickr API
+- you can use a search bar to search photos by keyword from the Flickr API
-- or you can hardcode an photo search keyword to populate your PickerViewController
+- or you can hardcode a photo search keyword e.g "christmas" to populate your PickerViewController
+- the default location is set to NY coordinates ** we can surely refactor later in the course when we talk about CoreLocation and MapKit

 <p align="center">
 <img src="https://github.com/C4Q/AC-iOS/blob/master/lessons/unit4/Protocols-Delegation-NSCache/photo-picker-controller.png" width="414" height="736" />